-Obviously, this is a bad choice of words, yet most of us have uttered words in anger at one time or another we later wished we could take back.
-The question is, did the husband really mean he was contemplating killing his wife?
-Did she believe he really meant he would kill her?
+This is a bad choice of words, yet most of us have uttered words in anger at one time or another we later wished we could take back.
+The question is, did the husband mean he was contemplating killing his wife?
+Did she believe he meant he would kill her?
 As you can see, sometimes assault allegations are pretty subjective.
-This also means that in some instances a spouse, girlfriend/boyfriend, partner, roommate or family member could allege assault as a method of “getting back at” or “getting even with” a person they were angry with.
+This also means that in some instances a spouse, girlfriend/boyfriend, partner, roommate, or family member could allege assault as a method of “getting back at” or “getting even with” a person they were angry with.

 Penalties for Assault in San Diego

 In most cases, simple assault in the state of California is charged as a misdemeanor, with penalties of up to six months in county jail and/or a fine not to exceed $1,000.
 The penalties for a San Diego assault are harsher if the person charging you with assault belongs to one of the following professional categories: